Blue-Caribbean/Planit/README.md

 # Planit!

-Planit: An event planning and calendar app driven by conventient access to timing events in accordance with group availability.
+Planit: An event planning and calendar app driven by convenient access to timing events in accordance with group availability.

 ## Team: